Recognition of Seifert fibered spaces with boundary is in NP

 \begin{proof}[Proof of Proposition~\ref{prop:circlebundlerecognitionNP}] Let $\mathcal{T}$ be a triangulation of $M$.
-The data given in the certificate is the following: \begin{enumerate} \item A compatible orientation of each tetrahedron; \item If $M$ is the solid torus, a fundamental normal disc and a curve in $\del M$ intersecting it once; \item If $M$ is $T^2\times I$, a normal annulus $F$ of weight at most exponential in a polynomial of $|T|$, a triangulation of $M\backslash\backslash F$ constructed using Corollary~\ref{corr:cutalongsurfacestriangulation}, and a fundamental normal essential disc in this triangulation; \item If $M$ is $K\ttimes I$ (which we consider to have Seifert structure $S\ttimes S^1$), where $S$ is the M\"obius band, a fundamental annulus $F$, and: \begin{enumerate} \item If the fundamental annulus is horizontal, the triangulation of $M\backslash\backslash F\cong S^1\times D^2\sqcup S^1\times D^2$ from Corollary~\ref{corr:cutalongsurfacestriangulation} and a fundamental normal essential disc in each component of the result; \item If the fundamental annulus is vertical, the triangulation of $M\backslash\backslash F\cong S^1\times D^2$ from Corollary~\ref{corr:cutalongsurfacestriangulation} and a fundamental normal essential disc in it; \end{enumerate} \item Otherwise: \begin{enumerate} \item a collection of non-isotopic normal vertical annuli $F$, of total weight at most exponential in $|\mathcal{T}|^2$, whose complement is a solid torus; \item the triangulation of $M\backslash\backslash F$ from Corollary~\ref{corr:cutalongsurfacestriangulation}; \item a fundamental normal essential disc in this triangulation of $M\backslash\backslash F$; \item a fundamental normal section. \end{enumerate} \end{enumerate}
+The data given in the certificate is the following: \begin{enumerate} \item A compatible orientation of each tetrahedron; \item If $M$ is the solid torus, a fundamental normal disc and a curve in $\del M$ intersecting it once; \item If $M$ is $T^2\times I$, a normal annulus $F$ of edge weight at most exponential in a polynomial of $\norm{\mathcal{T}}$, a triangulation of $M\backslash\backslash F$ constructed using the algorithm in Lemma~\ref{lemma:cutalongsurfacestriangulation}, and a fundamental normal essential disc in this triangulation; \item If $M$ is $K\ttimes I$ (which we consider to have Seifert structure $S\ttimes S^1$, where $S$ is the M\"obius band), a fundamental annulus $F$, and: \begin{enumerate} \item If the fundamental annulus is horizontal, the triangulation of $M\backslash\backslash F\cong S^1\times D^2\sqcup S^1\times D^2$ from Lemma~\ref{lemma:cutalongsurfacestriangulation} and a fundamental normal essential disc in each component of the result; \item If the fundamental annulus is vertical, the triangulation of $M\backslash\backslash F\cong S^1\times D^2$ from Lemma~\ref{lemma:cutalongsurfacestriangulation} and a fundamental normal essential disc in it; \end{enumerate} \item Otherwise: \begin{enumerate} \item a collection of non-isotopic normal vertical annuli $F$, of total edge weight at most exponential in $\norm{\mathcal{T}}^2$, whose complement is a solid torus; \item the triangulation of $M\backslash\backslash F$ from Lemma~\ref{lemma:cutalongsurfacestriangulation}; \item a fundamental normal essential disc in this triangulation of $M\backslash\backslash F$; \item a fundamental normal section (that is, as $M\cong \Sigma\pmttimes S^1$, a normal surface in $M$ isotopic to $\Sigma\times\{*\}$). \end{enumerate} \end{enumerate}

-\begin{claim} The data of this certificate exists and has size bounded by a polynomial in $|\mathcal{T}|$. \end{claim}
+\begin{claim} The data of this certificate exists and has size bounded by a polynomial in $\norm{\mathcal{T}}$. \end{claim}

 \begin{claimproof} When $M$ is a solid torus, the data exists by Lemma~\ref{lemma:solidtorusdata}.